wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## Naming Abbreviations

+REMEMBER: <strong>Resource names are limited to 64 characters.</strong>

 PROTIP: Abbreviations are needed to keep names short.
+Abbreviations can serve as a way to inform policies, such as locking of production servers.
 Define abbreviations in different human languages if you have an international crew.
-Abbreviations can serve as a way to inform policies, such as locking of production servers.

 Based on <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming">Microsoft's advice on naming conventions</a>: